aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuronx/introducing-pytorch-2-1.rst

 Do I need to update my scripts for PyTorch 2.1?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Yes, script changes might be needed in Beta support.
-Please see the :ref:`migration guide <migrate_to_pytorch_2_x>`
+No changes are required for PyTorch 2.1 if users are migrating from PyTorch 1.13.
+If migrating from PyTorch 2.0, users can optionally get rid of the ``torch_xla.experimental.pjrt*`` imports for ``init_process_group`` call.
+Please see the :ref:`migration guide <migrate_to_pytorch_2_1>`

 What environment variables will be changed with PJRT?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Any of the previous XRT or libtpu.so environment variables that start with ``XRT`` or ``TPU`` (ex:- TPU_NUM_DEVICES) can be removed from scripts.
 ``PJRT_DEVICE`` is the new environment variable to control your compute device, by default it will be set to ``NEURON``.
+Also ``NEURON_DUMP_HLO_SNAPSHOT`` and ``NEURON_NC0_ONLY_SNAPSHOT`` are no longer support in 2.1.
+Please see snapshotting guide for updated 2.1 instructions.

-What features will be missing with PyTorch Neuron 2.1 Beta?
+What features will be missing with PyTorch NeuronX 2.1?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Because Neuron support for PyTorch 2.1 is still in beta, we have some missing features from PyTorch Neuron 1.13 that we expect to have available in future Neuron release.
-The following features are not currently available in PyTorch Neuron 2.1 Beta :

-* NEURON_FRAMEWORK_DEBUG: :ref:`torch-neuronx-snapshotting`
-* Neuron Profiler in torch_neuronx: :ref:`pytorch-neuronx-debug`
-* Analyze command with neuron_parallel_compile: :ref:`pytorch-neuronx-parallel-compile-cli`
+PyTorch NeuronX 2.1 now have most of the supported features in PyTorch NeuronX 1.13, with known issues listed above, and unsupported features as listed in release notes.

-Can I use Neuron Distributed and Transformers Neuron libraries with PyTorch Neuron 2.1 Beta?
+Can I use Neuron Distributed and Transformers Neuron libraries with PyTorch NeuronX 2.1?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Yes, please note that they will be considered Beta if using them with PyTorch Neuron 2.1 Beta.
+Yes, Neuron Distributed and Transformers Neuron libraries will work with PyTorch NeuronX 2.1.

 Can I still use PyTorch 1.13 version?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^